-Vida Blue was sentenced Monday to six months in jail after failing
+Vida Blue could be headed to jail after failing to complete his

-to complete his probation from his latest drunken-driving
+probation from his latest drunken-driving conviction, San Mateo

-Blue, a six-time All-Star who played most of his 17 major league
+Blue, who played most of his 17 major league seasons with the

-seasons with the Oakland Athletics and San Francisco Giants, failed
+Oakland Athletics and San Francisco Giants, was set to appear in

 years, serving as a spokesman for various charitable ventures by